Chime Review: Checking & Savings

 Add that to outstanding mobile usability, a high-yield savings option, and customer service when you need it, and you’ve got a modern, online option that should serve your everyday banking needs well.

-On the flip side, if you like the idea of having a local branch, and a robust offering of account types and services, you might benefit from looking into a bigger, more traditional bank.
+On the flip side, if you like having a local branch and a robust offering of account types and services, you might benefit from looking into a bigger, more traditional bank.

 Overall, Chime is a solid option for anyone, but I would say that it especially stands out for young people, fee-haters, and people who want to avoid minimum balance requirements.
-It’s also a top choice for people whose credit score could use a boost.
+It’s also a top choice for people whose credit scores could be higher.

-Now that you know what Chime has to offer, the next step is signing up for an account if the bank’s services make sense.
+Now that you know what Chime offers, the next step is signing up for an account if their services make sense.